unity3d-jp/MeshSync/Documentation~/MeshSyncServer.md

   | Linear    | do linear interpolation between neighboring animation keys.|
   | Constant  | disable interpolation.|

-  > Constant or no interpolation may be preferable for films to match
+  > For use cases in film productions, constant or no interpolation may be preferable to match
   > the number of animation samples to the target framerate on the DCC side.